-A description of each on-campus student housing facility fire safety system on the Danforth Campus can be found in Appendix B, or on the Washington University Police Department website.
+A description of each on-campus student housing facility fire safety system on the Danforth Campus can be found in Appendix A, or on the Washington University Police Department website.

-A description of School of Medicine on-campus housing facilities' fire safety systems can be found in Appendix A.
+A description of School of Medicine on-campus housing facilities' fire safety systems can be found in Appendix B.

-2. FIRE DRILLS

-Number of Fire Drills Conducted
+2. FIRE DRILLS Number of Fire Drills Conducted

-During the 2021 calendar year, a total of 139 fire drills were conducted at the university.
-Twenty-seven of those drills were conducted on the Medical Campus, and 112 of those drills were conducted on the Danforth Campus, 111 of which were conducted in student residence halls.
+During the 2023 calendar year, a total of 170 fire drills were conducted at the university.
+Forty-five of those drills were conducted on the Medical Campus, and 125 of those drills were conducted on the Danforth Campus.